 - Cook the pepper, onion, and garlic with some olive oil in a large stock pot for about 10 minutes, or until veggies begin to soften.

-- Add spices to cooked veggies and continue to cook over medium heat, stirring constantly for about 2 minutes (this helps to bring out the flavor of the spices).
+- Add the spices and herbs to the pot with the cooked veggies.
+Continue to cook over medium heat, stirring constantly, for about 2 minutes (this helps bring out the flavor of the spices).

-- Add broth, sweet potatoes, and quinoa to veggies.
-Bring to a boil and then turn to low, cover, and cook until sweet potatoes and quinoa are done.
+- Add the broth, sweet potatoes, and quinoa to the pot.
+Bring to a boil and then turn to low heat, cover, and cook until sweet potatoes are soft and quinoa is cooked.

-- Uncover and add tomatoes and beans.
-Allow beans and tomatoes to warm.
-Keep on simmer until ready to eat.
+- Uncover and add the tomatoes and beans.
+Allow to simmer for a minimum of 15 minutes.
+Keep warm until ready to eat.

 - Enjoy!